kirandeepvirdi/Smart-Table/README.md

 - Set "sort-ascent"/"sort-descent" class on `<th>`'s directly (rather than on the `<span>` inside them)
 - Removed `isGlobalSearchActivated` flag
 - Added Fixed subHeader functionality
+- Added Horizontal Scroll with Fixed column to smartTable with configurable options

 ### Events